Position

 Qualifications

-• Knowledge of environmental laws and regulations.
+• Knowledge of environmental regulations and compliance requirements, such as EPA, OSHA, and local regulations.

 • Strong analytical and problem-solving skills.